Chávez eyes

-"Chávez eyes" (Spanish: ojos de Chávez) is a design of stylized eyes of ex-president of Venezuela Hugo Chávez that has become pervasive throughout Venezuela among the supporters of Chávez, the Venezuelan government and PSUV that is primarily used as political propaganda for the Bolivarian government.
-The eyes have been seen on "billboards, T-shirts and buildings around the nation".
-Most of these buildings, shirts and more objects where the Chavez eyes are presented, are made from the government, in public projects planned by the current government.
+"Chávez eyes" (Spanish: ojos de Chávez) is a design of stylized eyes of former president of Venezuela Hugo Chávez that has become pervasive throughout Venezuela among the supporters of Chávez, the Venezuelan government and PSUV.
+The design has appeared on "billboards, T-shirts and buildings around the nation" and has been used as propaganda in support of the Bolivarian government.
+Many of the buildings where the Chavez eyes appear, are government-owned.

-"Chávez eyes" first originated from Hugo Chávez's final presidential campaign in 2012, with the idea originating from José Miguel España, a member of Chávez's campaign.
+"Chávez eyes" originated during Hugo Chávez's final presidential campaign in 2012, with the idea originating from José Miguel España, a member of Chávez's campaign.
 During an election gathering, thousands of Chávez supporters wore red shirts printed with his eyes in black.

-The design was then widely spread by Chávez supporters.
+The design was then widely used by Chávez supporters.
 Following Chávez's death, Venezuelan president Nicolás Maduro adopted the emblem after coming to power, placing the eyes on "billboards, walls, and even the facades of public buildings".
 By 2015, Reuters described the "Chávez eyes" as "[t]he most ubiquitous image in Venezuela of recent years".

 Uses

 Elections

 During the 2013 Venezuelan presidential elections, Maduro used the "Chávez eyes" design for his campaign.
 Chávez's image was used more than Maduro's own image, with "Chávez eyes" seen on buildings, T-shirts and posters.

-The eyes have also been used by various Venezuelan politicians that support Chavez or claim to continue his works and projects.

 State-owned facilities

-In each new housing project built by the Venezuelan government, housing millions of Venezuelans in total, the emblematic eyes are also positioned throughout the complexes.
+Between 2011 and 2017 the Venezuelan government built 1.3 million new homes as part of its Great Mission Housing Venezuela project.
+The eyes design is visible from many of these new housing complexes.

 Following the 2015 Venezuelan parliamentary election, which installed an opposition majority in the National Assembly, the parliamentary body decided to have the Chávez eyes removed from the Federal Legislative Palace.
 Following the National Assembly's move, the Venezuelan government asked for muralists "to paint against censorship", with murals beginning to flood throughout Caracas.